pnettto/pnetto.com-v2/src/work/instant-graph-maker/index.md

 client: Hyper Island
 url: https://instant-graph-maker.streamlit.app/
 coverImage: cover.jpg
-nanoDescription: Chart creator for Data Analysts
+type: Chart creator for Data Analysts
 shortDescription: >
   <p>Create charts by simply describing what you want to see.
 The tool automatically selects the right data and suggests a chart, which you can customize further.</p>
 introSection: